newcomat/Alex_Portfolio/README.md

 * Google Maps functionality enabled

 ## Overview
 This project is an Android application for a fictional coffee shop named LCS, Inc. The main programming language I used for this app was Java along with xml for the design of the individual application pages.
 This app has simulated order fulfillment, along with a create account/login feature (integrated with Firebase), Facebook login, animations, full menu ordering system, and an integration with Google Maps.
+The screenshot below was taken of the landing page after pressing the menu button in the right hand corner.
+All of the menu options listed on this page are complete and fully functional.

 ![](/images/LCSINC_MENU.jpg)